Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 A significant United States operator on the Upper River 1923-35 was the Yangtze Rapid S.S.
 Co., an illustrated fleet list of which may be found in the PDF at right.

-The Yangtse Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by Ming Sung (MING names).
+The Yangtse Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
 There were reorganised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a number.
 Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF at right.
 Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but, without full histories, in the second PDF.

 Coastal Steamship Companies Mainly Operating from Shanghai

 A pioneering company operating from Shanghai in the period from 1863 was Trautmann & Co.
 This company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
 The PDF at right contains an illustrated fleet list.

 A major local salvage and towage company based in Shanghai prewar was Mollers Towages Ltd., which postwar became Hong Kong Salvage & Towage Ltd. A short history and illustrated fleet list is contained in the PDF at right.

 A major company commencing with coal mining operations and later operating steamships out of Shanghai, including after 1949, was the Chung Hsing company.
 A short history and illustrated fleetlist is at right.